Wavelet-Based Density Estimation for Persistent Homology: Introduction

 Our work is largely inspired by previous work by \cite{Chazal_Divol_EPD}, who propose a kernel density estimator (KDE) and prove its convergence to the true density function in the $L^2$-norm.
 However, it has since been shown by \cite{divol2021estimation} that the \emph{optimal partial transport} metric $\mathrm{OT}_p$, rather than the $L^2$ metric, is the natural metric for expected persistence diagrams; this metric was used to show that the empirical mean of persistence diagrams is minimax.
 The resulting proposed estimator, however, does not have a Lebesgue density in general and its support moreover tends to be very large, making it impractical in applications.
-In addition to our proposed Haar wavelet comprising a Lebesgue density and our adaptive Haar wavelet being sparse, compared to KDEs, Haar wavelets have the advantage of being locally adaptive.
+In addition to our proposed Haar wavelet comprising a Lebesgue density and our thresholding Haar wavelet being sparse, compared to KDEs, Haar wavelets have the advantage of being locally adaptive.
 The local adaptivity property enables a finer local analysis, which may be more difficult to achieve with kernels depending on choice of bandwidth.

-The remainder of this paper is organized as follows. \cref{sec:preliminaries} provides the formal background to persistent homology, persistence measures, and their resulting metric space, which is the context of our work. \cref{sec:minimax} presents our main result of minimaxity of wavelet estimators for expected persistence diagrams as well as the adaptive wavelet estimators and discusses their properties. \cref{sec:simulations} presents numerical experiments and verifications of our derived theory.
+The remainder of this paper is organized as follows. \Cref{sec:preliminaries} provides the formal background to persistent homology, persistence measures, and their resulting metric space, which is the context of our work. \Cref{sec:minimax} presents our main result of minimaxity of wavelet estimators for expected persistence diagrams as well as the thresholding wavelet estimators and discusses their properties. \Cref{sec:simulations} presents numerical experiments and verifications of our derived theory.
+Furthermore, we provide a practical implementation of our work to a classification problem in the context of dynamical systems.
 We conclude our paper with a discussion of our work and some ideas for future research in \cref{sec:end}.